fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-The solution looks a bit ugly, but we'll leave it for now.
+The solution isn't perfect, but we'll leave it for now.

 Our main component <i>App</i> is at the moment way too large.
 The changes we did now are a clear sign that the forms should be refactored into their own components.
 However, we will leave that for an optional excercise.